 As banks move more of their customer services online, often reducing brick-and-mortar branch access as a result, millions of consumers who lack digital access and skills are at risk of becoming “unbanked”.
 The Community Reinvestment Act (CRA), which uses regulatory carrots as well as sticks to enforce banks’ obligation to serve the credit needs of low and moderate income communities, has not caught up with this growing problem.

-- NDIA submitted public comments to the Office of the Comptroller of the Currency asking that regulated banks be allowed to seek CRA credit for their financial support of community digital inclusion programs serving low and moderate-income households in their lending areas.
+- NDIA twice submitted public comments to the Office of the Comptroller of the Currency, in 2018 and again in 2020, asking that regulated banks be allowed to seek CRA credit for their financial support of community digital inclusion programs serving low and moderate-income households in their lending areas.

 Since 2016 the Federal Lifeline program has provided subsidized phone and broadband access for low-income Americans.
 “Lifeline broadband” could be an important digital inclusion tool, but its effectiveness has been limited by recent FCC rule changes as well as funding constraints.